-The following types of organizations are eligible to participate in the TVFC Program.
+The following types of organizations are eligible to participate in the TVFC program.

-- Addiction Treatment Facility Locations that provide counseling, behavioral therapy, medication, case management, and other types of services to persons with substance use disorders.
-This provider type is used for addiction treatment centers where on-site vaccination services are provided. - Birthing Hospital Birthing centers or birthing hospitals where on-site vaccination services are provided. - Community Health Center (CHC) Community-based and patientdirected organizations that serve populations with limited access to health care.
-This provider type is used for community health centers that provide vaccination services.
+- Behavioral health clinic Locations that provide counseling, behavioral therapy, medication, case management, and other types of services to persons with substance use disorders.
+This provider type is used for addiction treatment centers where on-site vaccination services are provided. - Birthing hospital Birthing centers or birthing hospitals where on-site vaccination services are provided.